juanbrusco/e2e-qa-demo-ui/README.md

-# DemoUI to show how PrimeQA works
+# DemoUI to show how Reac web application works

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).